-I’ve been freelancing full-time for around 2 years now and I’ve lived through some trials and found out some tactics how to make this process more enjoyable.
-So, first of all, let’s take a look at
+I’ve been freelancing full-time for around 3 years now and I’ve lived through some trials and found out some tactics on how to make this process more enjoyable.

 THE ACTUAL REASONS WHY YOU HATE SKYPE